jorio/gitfourchette.org/install.rst

 .. note::

-    We recommend pygit2 v1.16.0 or later.
+    We recommend pygit2 v1.18.0 or later.
 However, |App| will remain compatible with pygit2 v1.14.1, with a reduced feature set, at least until the current release of Ubuntu provides a newer version of pygit2.

-    You can substitute PyQt6 with PySide6. |App| is compatible with both.
+    You can substitute PyQt6 with PySide6 (version 6.9.0 or later). |App| is compatible with both.

     Pygments is an optional dependency.